 The Board unanimously recommends that Shareholders vote FOR the election of the above-named director nominees.
-The persons named in the enclosed form of proxy will vote FOR the election of each of the director nominees to hold office until the close of the next annual meeting of Shareholders, unless a Shareholder has specified in the proxy that his or her Common Shares are to be cast against the election of the above-named director nominees or the Shareholder abstains from voting in respect thereof.
+The persons named in the enclosed form of proxy will vote FOR the election of each of the director nominees to hold office until the close of the next annual meeting of Shareholders, unless a Shareholder has specified in the proxy that his or her Common Shares are to be withheld from voting in respect thereof.

 Fennec has adopted a majority voting policy in director elections that will apply at any meeting of Shareholders where an uncontested election of directors is held.
-Pursuant to this policy, if the number of proxy votes cast against a particular director nominee or is marked to abstain from voting is greater than the votes for such director, the director nominee will be required to submit his or her resignation as a director to the Chair of the Board promptly following the applicable Shareholders' meeting.
+Pursuant to this policy, if the number of proxy votes withheld from a particular director nominee is greater than the votes for such director, the director nominee will be required to submit his or her resignation as a director to the Chair of the Board promptly following the applicable Shareholders' meeting.
 Following receipt of resignation, the Governance and Nominating Committee will consider whether or not to accept the offer of resignation and make a recommendation to the Board.
 Within 90 days following the applicable Shareholders' meeting, the Board shall publicly disclose in a news release their decision whether to accept the applicable director's resignation or not, including the reasons for rejecting the resignation, if applicable.
 The Board shall accept the resignation absent exceptional circumstances.
 A director who tenders his or her resignation pursuant to this policy will not be permitted to participate in any meeting of the Board or the Governance and Nominating Committee at which the resignation is considered.
 A copy of the majority voting policy may be found on the Fennec website at www.fennecpharma.com.